galio-org/galio/CONTRIBUTING.md

 When in doubt, keep your pull requests small.
 To give a PR the best chance of getting accepted, don't bundle more than one feature or bug fix per pull request.
 It's always best to create two smaller PRs than one big one.

-As with issues, use the following formula for the title:
+As with issues, use the following formula for the title of your **PR**s:
  - **Screens/[_Screen name_]**
  - **Components/[_Component name_]**
  - **Feature/[_Feature name_]**